Here are a few different introductions of me. Pick whichever one you find the most interesting.

 I like things simple.
 When things are complicated, I like to make them simpler.
 Simple things are flexible, so I like to be flexible.
 When I’m flexible, I can change.
 Change helps you learn, so I like to learn.
 When I learn, it makes things simple again.

-I was a sessional lecturer at the University of Toronto from 2014-2015 teaching Algorithms and Data Structures (ECE 345) in the ECE department.
-ECE345 is a third year course in computer engineering teaching the basics of algorithms and data structures.
+In the past, I was a sessional lecturer at the University of Toronto from 2014-2015 teaching Algorithms and Data Structures (ECE 345) in the ECE department.
+ECE345 is a third year course in computer engineering teaching the basics of algorithms and data structures1.

 I received my PhD in Electrical and Computer Engineering from the Department of Electrical and Computer Engineering, University of Toronto in 2013.
 I received my Master of Applied Science (MASc) in Electrical and Computer Engineering from the University of Toronto in 2009, and my Bachelor of Applied Science (BASc) in Computer Engineering (co-op) from the University of Waterloo in 2007.